 New York courts continue to provide new and flexible ways for litigants to resolve disputes, such that practitioners should consider including clauses in their agreements selecting courts in New York's Commercial Division as their forum for resolving all disputes.
 The Commercial Division allows parties to opt in to expedited procedures if desirable, and ensure that judges with the requisite experience in commercial litigation will preside over their cases.
 Indeed, New York invites foreign parties to use its courts as a forum to resolve significant disputes when they designate New York courts and New York law to govern their agreements.
 In the end, parties are well served to adopt New York law to govern their commercial agreements and rely on New York courts to resolve their disputes.

 1 Steven M Bierman and John J Kuster are partners at Sidley Austin LLP.
+The authors would like to acknowledge the assistance of their colleagues Robert Garsson and Isaac Lara in the preparation of this chapter.

 2 Generally, state law governs contract disputes in the United States, even in cases filed in federal court.